Home » Heirloom Recipes » Family Recipes » Rhubarb Juice Recipe | 5 Ingredients (Easy Homemade)

 This post may contain affiliate links.
 Please read our full Disclosure Policy.

 Rhubarb juice is a refreshing, tangy drink that’s perfect for spring and summer sipping.
-Made from fresh garden rhubarb, this simple homemade recipe is naturally sweet, loaded with antioxidants, and so easy to prepare.
-Whether you enjoy it on its own, mixed into a fruity punch, or paired with sparkling water, rhubarb juice is a delicious way to make the most of rhubarb season!
+Made from fresh garden rhubarb with just 5 simple ingredients, this simple homemade recipe is naturally sweet, loaded with antioxidants, and so easy to prepare.

 Rhubarb juice is one of those recipes that instantly transports me back to my childhood kitchen.
 Growing up, my mom and Grandma always found creative ways to use the abundance of rhubarb in our garden, but this tangy, naturally sweet rhubarb juice was by far my favorite!
 Every summer, she’d have a batch chilling in the fridge, ready to pour over ice for the most refreshing treat.

 Now that I have my own garden, I love carrying on the tradition.
-I also love to make simple rhubarb syrup from scratch!
-It’s perfect on top of ice cream and paired with this delicious Rhubarb Galette!
-You can also try my fresh, homemade apple juice recipe during apple season, too!
+I also love to make Simple Homemade Rhubarb Syrup from scratch.
+It’s perfect drizzled over ice cream or paired with this delicious Rustic Rhubarb Galette!
+And if you love making homemade drinks from scratch, you’ll also want to try my Homemade Apple Juice Recipe.
+Come fall, it’s just as simple and just as good.

 Why You Will Love This Recipe

-• Simple and natural – Just a few wholesome ingredients.
+• Simple and natural – Just 5 wholesome ingredients, nothing processed.

 • Naturally sweet – Minimal sugar needed (but easy to adjust to taste!).